Shawn: Nondescript? I've never heard that term used to describe a woman unless she was a robbery suspect.

 - Tenten of Naruto is given very little character development over the years, she's rarely useful in combat, she doesn't have any distinct quirks, and no unique abilities.
 In fact, there is so little information about her that various appearances in Fighting Games based on Naruto have had wildly varying moves and approaches.
 Shino is always about laying bugs on the field, Deidara is always about launching clay bombs, Shikamaru is always about controlling shadows, but every development team has had its own interpretation of Tenten.

 - Kurumi Momose from Pani Poni Dash!.
 Her being a forgettable girl with no defining traits (save for having a cute appearance- recognized by the fans, not in the series itself) is used as a Running Gag from the very start.
 She has absolutely no Moe factor, despite working at a Moe cafe!
+Kurumi starts veering into Deconstruction territory when Becky continually calls her plain due to said lack of a defining characteristic in her Wacky Homeroom and she ends up moping in a Corner of Woe.
 She's actually pretty popular with the fanbase, though.

 - Puella Magi Madoka Magica: